QUEEN ELIZABETH NATIONAL PARK

 Set against the backdrop of the jagged Rwenzori Mountains, the park’s magnificent vistas include dozens of enormous craters carved dramatically into rolling green hills, panoramic views of the Kazinga Channel with its banks lined with hippos, buffalo and elephants, and the endless Ishasha plains, whose fig trees hide lions ready to pounce on herds of unsuspecting Uganda kob.

-As well as its outstanding wildlife attractions, Queen Elizabeth National Park has a fascinating cultural history.
+As well as its outstanding wildlife attractions, the Park has a fascinating cultural history.
 There are many opportunities for visitors to meet the local communities and enjoy storytelling, dance, music and more.
 The gazetting of the park has ensured the conservation of its ecosystems, which in turn benefits the surrounding communities.